Disability and Family Leave Laws Help Employees Deal with Illness and Injury

 Federal and state laws protect employees from any negative employment actions based on a covered disability.
 Under the law, a covered disability may include any of the following medical conditions:

 Employers must provide reasonable accommodations for employees dealing with covered disabilities.
-Reasonable accommodations may include time off from work for treatment, hospital stays, and other medical emergencies.
+These accommodations may include time off from work for treatment, hospital stays, and other medical needs.

 How Can Federal Disability Laws Protect Your Right to take Time Away from Work for Medical Concerns?